 The benefits of a good teacher

 Lessons are the best way to learn how to play an instrument and will establish good techniques from the outset.
-A teacher should be able to motivate and enthuse a child to enjoy lessons and then practice on their own at home.
+A teacher should be able to motivate and enthuse a child.
+As a result, with the right encouragement they will enjoy thier lessons and even practice on their own at home.
 A good teacher will:

-What’s the best age for children to start?
+What’s the best age to start piano lessons for kids?

-Every child develops differently, so if they don’t yet meet this criteria, it may be better to opt for a teacher who specialises in lessons for children.
+Every child develops differently, so it may be useful to find a teacher who specialises in lessons for children.
 These will often be in groups and centred around developing skills needed to begin individual music lessons.

 The advantages of learning to play a digital piano

-Digital pianos have a number of innovative features that can help create interest, make practice time enjoyable and keep kids motivated:
+Digital pianos have a number of innovative features that can help create interest.
+These will make practice time enjoyable and keep kids motivated:

-◘ Variety of sounds: Children can experiment and explore the different sounds available on many digital pianos.
-They can learn a piece with one sound and switch to another to see the difference it makes to their performance, or mix and create their own ‘new’ sounds.
+- Variety of sounds: Children can experiment and explore the different sounds available on many digital pianos.
+They can learn a piece with one sound and switch to another to see the difference it makes. they can also mix and create their own ‘new’ sounds.

-◘ Inbuilt metronome: This is a useful feature for developing rhythmic skills and should be encouraged when a pupil is rushing ahead or having difficulties keeping up with a piece of music.
+- Inbuilt metronome: This is a useful feature for developing rhythmic skills.
+It is particularilyuseful when a pupil is rushing ahead or having difficulties keeping up with a piece of music.
 The metronome helps develop an internal sense of time, which will help improve their playing.